"Like they said, we want each other, it’s fun, it’s been a while,

 ‘whats ur favorite color’

-We agreed to meet up in the party.
+We agreed to meet up at the party.
 I arrived first, quiet and without any trouble.

 When Andrei got there, though, there was a general bustle of greetings and attention.
 I guess Moira was right, Andrei was kinda famous.